From 1 - 10 / 1125

 • Categories

-Gravity data measures small changes in gravity due to changes in the density of rocks beneath the Earth's surface.
+The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This Wee Waa Gravity (P196343) contains a total of 648 point data values acquired at a spacing of 1609 metres.
-The data is located in NSW and were acquired in 1963, under project No. 196343 for Alliance Oil Development NL.
+This radiometric potassium grid has a cell size of 0.0005 degrees (approximately 52m) and shows potassium element concentration of the Grafton - Tenterfield, NSW, 2011 in units of percent (or %).
+The data used to produce this grid was acquired in 2011 by the NSW Government, and consisted of 100488 line-kilometres of data at 250m line spacing and 60m terrain clearance.

 • Categories